mynameisvinn/Seaduke/chapters/install.md

     self.lockfile = os_path.normpath(tempfile_gettempdir()+'/'+ f)
 ```

-`BotInstallKlass` then locks that file with `fcntl`, thus preventing it from being modified by other processes (eg deletion).
+`BotInstallKlass` locks this file with `fcntl`, thus protecting it from being modified by other processes (eg deletion).
 ```python
 class BotInstallKlass(object):